maliMirkec/personal-website/site/articles/in-search-of-a-css-developer-job.md

   - freelance
   - remote work
 thumbnail: In_search_of_a_CSS_developer_job_hjyrba
-descriptionAlt: I have spent a whole day in search of a CSS developer job without any luck.
 description: Discover the unsuccessful journey of finding a CSS developer job on Twitter, search engines, LinkedIn, job boards, and company pages.
 type: articles-item
 sections2: